 • The Use of the Method

 • Two Examples of Analysis [Beacon Hill and (the late) Scollay Square, Boston].
 There's also a bibliography and index.
-Margins throughout the book include many many line drawings and there are quite a few B&W photographs.
+Margins throughout the book include many many line drawings and there are quite a few Black and White photographs.

 In terms of future cities The Image of the City might influence, "We have an opportunity of forming our new city world into an imageable landscape: visible, coherent, and clear."
 By definition a city is multi-purpose with mixed functions yet with "fundamental functions of which the city forms may be expressive: circulation, major land-uses, key focal points. [pages 9-92] The common hopes and pleasures, the sense of community may be made flesh.
 Above all, if the environment is visibly organized and sharply identified… it will become a true place, remarkable and unmistakable."

 As a handbook about present and about possibilities, "what we seek is not a final but an open-ended order, capable of continuous further developments" [page 8] The Image of the City "is about the look of cities, and whether this look is of any importance, and whether it can be changed," but appearance is an immeasurably critical part of the infrastructure that supports all the activities of the urban enterprise, the work, play, school, and home lives of the city's citizens.
 A city's physical appearance and the emotional responses that arise from it can be the reason someone wants to move there or the reason they long to leave.
 "The map, whether exact or not, must be good enough to get one home." [page 9]